 On the occasion of the World Embroidery Day, Sunbula interviewed Helen Loussi, who manages the embroidery center at the Bethlehem Arab Women’s Union, one of the longest-running women’s organizations in Palestine.
 Through her life story from the early 20th century to the present, Helen tells us of the special place that embroidery holds in the lives of Palestinian women.

 Can you tell us about your childhood memories of embroidery?

 I was born, raised, educated, and have worked in Bethlehem all my life.
 My family have been living for generations in the historic Kawawseh Quarter.
 As a young girl, I remember seeing my grandmother always wearing a toub (traditional dress).
 Her everyday toub was simple, made of black cotton and was only lightly embroidered.
-Her special occasion toub, however, was gorgeously embroidered with coaching technique, using gilded chords and silk thread from Damascus.
+Her special occasion toub, however, was gorgeously embroidered with couching technique, using gilded chords and silk thread from Damascus.
 She embroidered all her dresses just as every woman did in her time.
 I remember seeing older women coming to the church in their toubs still into the 1950s and 60s.

 How did you start to embroider, and what life trajectory led you to this work?

 I learned to embroider from my mother and my grandmother.
 Embroidering was also taught at school from the age of eight.
 I went to public schools that were first under the British Mandate and later the Jordanian rule following the 1948 war.
 After finishing my education, I worked as English teacher at Bethlehem-area elementary and preparatory-level schools.